What Is the NREMT EMR Certification?

-So, now that you know the details of the NREMT EMR exam, there’s one last question -- how do you prepare your students for success?
+So, now that you know the details of the NREMT EMR certification, there’s one last question -- how do you prepare your students for success?

 How Do You Prepare Students for the NREMT EMR Certification Exam?

-When you want to help students earn a certification, you always want official test prep materials from the certification provider!
+When you want to help students earn their emergency medical responder certification, you would ideally want official EMR test prep materials from the certification provider!

 Unfortunately, the NREMT doesn’t provide an official study guide.
 Still, you can find dozens of unofficial options online.